uber-research/rl-controller-verification/README.md

 Development environment
 -----------------------

+> __WARNING__ The Dockerfile on this project uses a base image which has been hijacked.
+> The Dockerfile has been modified to comment out the hijacked base.
+If you wish to use
+> the base image, please do so with caution.

 A docker image is provided for the code development: `brzl/quadcopter:devel`.
 The definition of the image can be found inside the folder `docker`.
 As you can see, it is based on the brezel research platform, with additional python